Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### Analyze a conversation using an orchestration project

-To analyze a conversation using an orchestration project, you can call the `AnalyzeConversation()` method just like the conversation project.
+To analyze a conversation using an orchestration project, you can call the `AnalyzeConversations()` method just like the conversation project.

 ```C# Snippet:ConversationAnalysis_AnalyzeConversationOrchestrationPrediction